 What inspires you?

-Thoughtful design makes me tick – details that often go unnoticed or are so mundane they can be invisible: simple things like a well-placed pocket on a coat.
-It can take the functionality of something you wear every day to another level; someone really thought about this and those details matter.
+Thoughtful design makes me tick – details that often go unnoticed or are so mundane they can be invisible.
+Details can take the functionality of something you use every day to another level; someone really thought about this and those details matter.
 In the design of public spaces, trash receptacles are an example.
 Subtle design modifications can make them more user-friendly, so people are less apt to litter, and also make it easier for those who service them.
 I’m fascinated by how these kinds of details are addressed to make cities more livable.

 How did you come to do this kind of work?